wcm-io-devops/conga-aem-plugin/src/site/markdown/extensions.md

 The plugin `aem-contentpackage-osgiconfig` generates a content package containing OSGI configurations out of a Sling Provisioning file.

-The Sling Provisioning Model file format is described on the [Sling Website][sling-slingstart].
+The Sling Provisioning Model file format is described on the [Sling Website][sling-provisioning].
 It is a compact format that allows to define features with bundles and configurations for a Sling-based distribution.
-The CONGA AEM Plugin uses only the configurations and ignores all other part of the file.
+The CONGA AEM Plugin uses only the configurations and ignores all other parts of the file.

 Both post processor plugins support a set of options that allow further configuration of the generated content package: